inifitrah/inifitrah/README.md

-# I'm web developer and i love that.
+# WELCOME TO MY REPOSITORY.